FH-Potsdam/urban-data-vis-cards-website/src/site/create.md

 <section class="section instructions-section">
 	<div>
 		<h2>8.
 Presentation of results</h2>
-		<p>To inspire the process, each group goes through the reflection cards, that are relevant for the selected dimensions.</p>
+		<p>To finish up, each group presents the results to each other and discuss the outcomes of the workshop. <i>Taking either video recordings or photos and audio recordings helps documenting the thoughts that go into each concept.</i></p>
   </div>
 	<div>
 		<img src="/assets/img/instructions/9-results.jpg" alt="Introduction of workshop material" />